lauragift21/giftegwuenu.dev/content/posts/migrate-to-gridsome.md

 ## Conclusion
 Making this move wasn't as daunting as I thought it'll be.
 I'm happy I was able to do this and now I can play with Vue a framework I'm more familiar with as compared with when I was using Hugo and have to understand Go to make additional implementation changes.
 I'm now going to focus on creating content and don't worry I'm switching anytime soon.

-If you have a question regarding JAMStack, Gridsome or why I switch you can reach out to me on twitter [@lauragift21](www.twitter.com/lauragift21)
+If you have a question regarding JAMStack, Gridsome or why I switched you can reach out to me on twitter [@lauragift21](www.twitter.com/lauragift21)